Baby Rat

 • Ears and Head Shape: Rats have larger, more rounded heads with noticeably smaller ears in relation to their body size.

 If the baby rat is furred and moving around on its own, it is likely a juvenile rather than a newborn.
-This is an important distinction when determining how to handle the situation.
+This distinction is crucial when determining the appropriate course of action.

 Before taking action, consider whether the baby rat is truly orphaned.
 Rats are highly social and protective of their young.
 If the baby is found alone, there is a possibility that the mother is nearby.
-However, there are certain signs that indicate the baby rat has been abandoned:
+However, certain signs indicate the baby rat has been abandoned:

 • The baby is cold to the touch, weak, or barely moving.

-• It is in an exposed area with no sign of a nest.
+• It is located in an exposed area with no visible signs of a nest.

 • You’ve found multiple baby rats in a similar condition.